srikanth2102/IPL_DATA_ANALYSIS/README.md

 In this project we make use of SQL queries to get insights from IPL data.
 We make use of tableau software for data visualization.

 ## DATA
-* The data used in project can be found [here](https://www.kaggle.com/patrickb1912/ipl-complete-dataset-20082020).
+* The data used in project is taken from [kaggle_ipl_dataset](https://www.kaggle.com/patrickb1912/ipl-complete-dataset-20082020).
 * You can also find the data used [here](https://github.com/srikanth2102/IPL_DATA_ANALYSIS/tree/main/data).

 ## OBJECTIVES